This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Flights (economy class) with Scandinavian Airlines (aircraft: Airbus A320); coach or boat for excursions as specified in the itinerary; accommodation as described below; breakfasts, 3 dinners with wine, water and coffee; all admissions (120-hour Copenhagen Card); all tips; all taxes; the services of the lecturer and tour manager.
+Flights (economy class) with British Airways (aircraft: Airbus A320); coach or boat for excursions as specified in the itinerary; accommodation as described below; breakfasts, 3 dinners (including 1 light supper during an interval) with wine, water and coffee; all admissions (120-hour Copenhagen Card); all tips; all taxes; the services of the lecturer and tour manager.

 Music

-Tickets for 3 performances are included, costing c. £270.
-At the time of going to print not all tickets were confirmed.
+Tickets for 3 performances are included, costing c. £300.

 Accommodation